bobbinrobyn/bobbinrobyn.github.io/_posts/2018-12-15-ibm-dte-cms-docs.md

 ![IBM DTE CMS docs](/images/cms-docs/cms-docs-2.png)

 ## Where the project is now
 The DTE CMS is in active use by IBM DTE authors and their collaborators.
-The DTE CMS docs are available to IBMers at [ibm.biz/dte-cms-docs](http://ibm.biz/dte-cms-docs).
+The DTE CMS docs are available to IBMers at [ibm.biz/dte-cms-docs](http://ibm.biz/dte-cms-docs) (IBM confidential).

-As of December 17, the CMS included:
+As of December 17, 2018, the CMS included:
 - 81 products (as of 12/17 on ibm-dte.mybluemix.net)
 - 140 demo environments in the CMS (of those, 124 are published)
 - 76 product tours in the CMS (of those, 65 are published)